LITTLE NESTON METHODIST CHURCH

 Current membership stands at about 40 with younger people,marrieds, middle aged and senior citizens all represented.

-Minister - Reverend Heather Cooper who is also Circuit Superintendant.
-Ably assisted by Pastor Mark Thomas who is pictured right.
+Minister - Reverend Phil Fanning Ably assisted by Pastor Mark Thomas who is pictured below.

 Contacts: